YVC Program Standards

 YVC was founded in 1987 in Kansas City, MO, by David Battey, who still serves as YVC’s President.
 While researching his thesis as a senior at Williams College in 1985, David visited existing service organizations and interviewed leaders in the newly forming youth service field.
 He found a lack of consistent, challenging, community-based service opportunities for youth of diverse backgrounds.
 Developing a framework for such a program, he returned to his hometown of Kansas City and established the Youth Volunteer Corps as a program of the local United Way.
 Forty-two YVC youth served in the summer of 1987.
 Eventually YVC became its own nonprofit organization, and over 30 years later, the YVC Network has grown to include dozens of programs across the U.S. and Canada that have engaged more than 300,000 youth in more than 5 million hours of service!

 What is YVCHQ?
 How is the YVC Network structured?

 Located in the heart of Kansas City, MO, YVC Headquarters

 provides resources and support to its current affiliates while also striving to bring YVC to new communities.
 We provide initial and ongoing training for affiliates, plan the annual YVC Summit, and provide a host of other opportunities from youth recognition to marketing materials to program evaluation tools.
 It’s all designed to strengthen individual YVC programs, connect them with each other, and grow the YVC movement.
 YVC affiliates operate independently throughout the U.S. and Canada.
-Most YVC affiliates are hosted by another local organization like United Way, YMCA, Parks and Recreation, etc. Click on the graphic at right to expand it and learn more about our structure.
+Most YVC affiliates are hosted by another local organization like United Way, YMCA, Parks and Recreation, etc. Click on the YVC Network graphic to expand it and learn more about our structure.

 How do I start?